 2 – Attracting the correct audience

-What may interest an e-commerce the most is the acquisition of new customers who are much more interested in the products that it's selling.
+What may interest e-commerce the most is the acquisition of new customers who are much more interested in its products.
 The answer to this question is certainly given by the "Champions" and "Loyals" segments which "should generate" a significant part of total sales.
-I used the conditional because, stand to my experience, I found few clients correctly having this composition.
+I used the conditional because stand to my experience, I found few clients correctly having this composition.

-In platforms such as Facebook and Google, it's possible to create a similar audience (LAL - Lookalike) importing that segments.
-You can follow this guide, which explains step by step, how to import and create Facebook LAL campaigns.
+On platforms such as Facebook and Google, it's possible to create a similar audience (LAL - Lookalike) by importing that segments.
+You can follow this guide, which explains step by step how to import and create Facebook LAL campaigns.

-That's because if you want to grow your business, acquiring new market shares, you need to be sure that all new customers are really fresh new!
+That's because if you want to grow your business and acquire new market shares, you must ensure that all new customers are fresh!

 3 – Creating a Landing Page

-The landing page structure is critically important, as it make the difference between significant percentage conversion points.
+The landing page structure is critically important, differentiating between significant percentage conversion points.

-The OTO (One Time Offer) is represented in the landing page using by a countdown which communicates the scarsity concept.
-The price and product need to be clearly visible and the problem or the benefit your special offer need to be writting using a good copywriting on the left side of the form.
+The OTO (One Time Offer) is represented on the landing page using a countdown which communicates the scarcity concept.
+The price and product need to be visible, and the problem or the benefit of your special offer needs to be written using good copywriting on the left side of the form.

-These values need to be clearly explained because they drive the potential customer to filling the form or leave the page.
+These values need to be clearly explained because they drive the potential customer to fill the form or leave the page.

-The form was created using a quite large and clickable fields, with a large submit button and a clear Call To Action.
+The form was created using a quite large and clickable field, with a large submit button and a clear Call To Action.

 4 – Marketing Automation for qualifying the lead